 Dust bin could be larger

-Confidently clean carpeting of all sorts in your home with our top pick, the Shark IZ462H Vertex DuoClean PowerFins Cordless Stick Vacuum.
+Confidently clean your carpeting with our top pick, the Shark Vertex DuoClean PowerFins Cordless Stick Vacuum.
 In our search for the best vacuum for carpet, this lightweight yet capable model wins points for its effective cleaning, maneuverability, and easy emptying.
 As part of the Shark Vertex series, this is a cordless vac with enough battery juice to vacuum even high-pile carpet, without experiencing annoying battery fade.
 In fact, you can use it for up to an hour before it has to be charged, all while enjoying powerful suction and unhindered cleaning.

 Speaking of its effectiveness, this vacuum cleaned up materials during testing with no problems.
-We tasked the Shark vacuum with particles large and small, and it grabbed everything in just a single pass, earning it a perfect 5-star rating for effectiveness.
+We tasked the Shark vacuum with particles large and small, and it grabbed everything in just a single pass, earning it a perfect rating for effectiveness.
 The dual PowerFins design ensures that the brush rolls have constant contact with your carpets for the ultimate clean, and says goodbye to any hair wrap.
 This vacuum will ultimately save you time and energy making repeated passes across the floor, trying to capture that one last bit of debris.
-In our opinion, the dust bin could be a bit larger, but it was still easy to empty so our tester gave the emptying process a 5-star rating as well.
+In our opinion, the dust bin could be a bit larger, but it was still easy to empty, earning another perfect rating from us.

-Some vacuum cleaners have plenty of suction power for carpet fibers but become difficult to maneuver on high-pile carpeting or rugs.
-In The Lab, we didn’t experience any of these issues with the Shark IZ462H Vertex Stick Vacuum—in fact, “flawless” is how our product tester described this vacuum’s maneuverability.
+Some vacuum cleaners have plenty of suction power for carpet fibers, but become difficult to maneuver on high-pile carpeting or rugs.
+In The Lab, we didn’t experience any of these issues with the Shark IZ462H Vertex Stick Vacuum—in fact, “flawless” is how we'd describe this vacuum’s maneuverability.
 It glides across all surfaces, and the body of the vacuum features a hinge point that allows it to flex and reach underneath furniture like sofas and coffee tables.
 This folding feature also saves space when stowing the vacuum in a closet or corner.